permafrost-dev/vue-ray/README.md

 ## Debug Vue code with Ray to fix problems faster

-Install this package in any Vue 2 or Vue 3 project to send messages to the [Ray app](https://myray.app).
-It also includes a Vuex plugin to monitor changes to the Vuex state.
+Install this package in any Vue 3 project to send messages to the [Ray app](https://myray.app).

 ## Installation